christiandispigna/christiandispigna.github.io/_projects/01-alpha SDIP-REU/index.md

 title: SDIP REU
 order: 1
 description:
     I am working with Dr. Cetinkaya and his team of graduate students at the Photo-Acoustics Research Laboratory at Clarkson University this summer.
-We are using machine learning in conjunction of ultrasonic sensors to improve the quality control on pharmaceutical tablets and 3D printed objects.
+I am using Optuna to optimize the hyperparameters of critical quality attribute extracting machine learning models in conjunction of ultrasonic sensors to improve the quality control on pharmaceutical tabletss.
+By improving the hyperparameters, I have minimized the computation power required while also keeping the error under the 2% error set by industry standards.
+I recently got the opportunity to present my work at Clarkson's RAPS showcase with a poster.
 skills:
   - 3D Printing
   - Ultrasonic